isomerpages/govtech-stp/_travellers-from-brunei-darussalam/00a-atp-requirements-and-process.md

 Visitors are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.

 When checking in at the departure airport, the visitor must present to the airline staff:
-- a valid Air Travel Pass approval letter (electronic or physical copy) for the intended period of entry into Singapore;
+- a valid Air Travel Pass approval letter (electronic or physical copy) for the specified period of entry into Singapore;
 - a valid visa (for visa-required passport holders); and
 - a mobile device with the TraceTogether app downloaded.